-It is recommended that airports identify the local emergency preparedness office contact in order to be knowledgeable of the resources, reporting, and request processes.
+It is recommended that airports identify their local emergency preparedness office's best point of contact in order to be knowledgeable of the resources, reporting, and request processes.
 DOTD cannot assist with requests from airport sponsors during an event.
 Any requests for assistance must be submitted through the emergency operations web portal, or WebEOC.
 Airport Sponsors should discuss this process with their local emergency preparedness office.